The Wiretap Channel with Generalized Feedback: Secure Communication and Key Generation: Capacity Results for Some Channel and Feedback Models

-where $\delta$ denotes the erasure probability of the legitimate receiver and $\delta_E$, the one of the eavesdropper.
-The achievable rate~\eqref{eq:erasure_kg} is obtained with the auxiliary RVs

-and maximizing $U$ differently for $R_{KG_1}$ and $R_{KG_2}$.
-Even though~\eqref{eq:erasure_kg} is the maximum rate achieved by the KG scheme, it is strictly suboptimal.
+where $\delta$ denotes the erasure probability of the legitimate receiver and $\delta_E$, the one of the eavesdropper. \end{proposition} \begin{IEEEproof} See Appendix~\ref{sec:Proof-Prop-Erasure}. \end{IEEEproof} Even though~\eqref{eq:erasure_kg} is the maximum secrecy rate achieved by the KG scheme, it is strictly suboptimal.
 The secrecy capacity of this channel model is given by~\cite[Cor.
 1]{czap_secret_2015}

 and numerical analysis shows that~\eqref{eq:erasure_kg} is strictly below~\eqref{eq:erasure_cap} for all $\delta$ and $\delta_E\in (0,1)$.